-- B. Cash: Cash, as included in the consolidated financial statements, represents cash on hand and on deposit at financial institutions.
-At times, cash deposits may be in excess of federally insured limits. - C. Investment in CoBank: The Association's required investment in CoBank is in the form of Class A Stock.
+- C. Cash: Cash, as included in the consolidated financial statements, represents cash on hand and on deposit at financial institutions.
+At times, cash deposits may be in excess of federally insured limits. - D. Investment in CoBank: The Association's required investment in CoBank is in the form of Class A Stock.
 The minimum required investment is 3.00 percent of the prior one-year average direct loan volume.
 The investment in CoBank is comprised of patronage based stock and purchased stock.
-The requirement for capitalizing patronage-based participation loans sold to CoBank is 7.00 percent of the prior ten-year average of such participations sold to CoBank. - D. Premises and Equipment: Premises and equipment are carried at cost less accumulated depreciation.
+The requirement for capitalizing patronage-based participation loans sold to CoBank is 7.00 percent of the prior ten-year average of such participations sold to CoBank.

+- E. Premises and Equipment: Premises and equipment are carried at cost less accumulated depreciation.
 Land is carried at cost.
 Depreciation is provided on the straight-line method over the estimated useful lives of the assets.
-Estimated useful life for the buildings ranges from 24 to 40 years, from 1 to 10 years for furniture and equipment, and from 1 to 5 years for automobiles.
 Gains and losses on dispositions are reflected in current operating results.
-Maintenance and repairs are expensed and improvements above certain thresholds are capitalized. - E. Other Assets and Other Liabilities: Other assets are comprised primarily of accounts receivable, prepaid expenses, and investment in Farm Credit institutions other than CoBank.
-Significant components of other liabilities primarily include accounts payable and employee benefits. - F. Advance Conditional Payments: The Association is authorized under the Farm Credit Act to accept advance payments from borrowers.
+Maintenance and repairs are expensed, and improvements above certain thresholds are capitalized.
+Long-lived assets are reviewed for impairment whenever events or circumstances indicate the carrying amount of an asset group may not be recoverable. - F. Other Assets and Other Liabilities: Other assets are comprised primarily of accounts receivable, prepaid expenses, and investment in Farm Credit institutions other than CoBank.
+Significant components of other liabilities primarily include accounts payable and employee benefits. - G. Advance Conditional Payments: The Association is authorized under the Farm Credit Act to accept advance payments from borrowers.
 To the extent the borrower's access to such advance payments is restricted, the advance conditional payments are netted against the borrower's related loan balance.
 Unrestricted advance conditional payments are included in liabilities.
 Restricted advance conditional payments are primarily associated with mortgage loans, while unrestricted are primarily related to production and intermediate-term loans and insurance proceeds on mortgage loans.
 Advance conditional payments are not insured.
-Interest is generally paid by the Association on advance conditional payments. - G. Employee Benefit Plans: Substantially all employees of the Association participate in the Ninth Farm Credit District Pension Plan (Pension Plan) and/or the Farm Credit Foundations Defined Contribution/401(k) Plan (401(k) Plan).
+Interest is generally paid by the Association on advance conditional payments. - H. Employee Benefit Plans: Substantially all employees of the Association participate in the Ninth Farm Credit District Pension Plan (Pension Plan) and/or the Farm Credit Foundations Defined Contribution/401(k) Plan (401(k) Plan).
 The Pension Plan is a non-contributory defined benefit plan.
 Benefits are based on compensation and years of service.
 The Association recognizes its proportional share of expense and contributes its proportional share of funding.
 The Pension Plan was closed to employees beginning January 1, 2007.